Kunald199/Question-Answering-CSCE-798-Directed-Study/README.md

 python app1.py

+Copy paste the localhost link from the terminal/cmd and open it on your browser
 Note: It may take few minutes everytime when you are trying to run it for the first time.

 To execute TAPAS, you can run it on Google Colab